pl-ca/ClangAutoComplete/README.md

 # ClangAutoComplete
 =================

+**This plug-in is not maintained anymore**.
+I recommend to consider [EasyClangComplete](https://packagecontrol.io/packages/EasyClangComplete) for more features and frequent updates.

 Sublime Text 3 plugin that offers auto-completion of C/C++ structure members or class attributes and methods.

-This plug-in is still maintained, but not very actively.
-I recommend to consider [EasyClangComplete](https://packagecontrol.io/packages/EasyClangComplete) for more features and frequent updates.

 ![Example](example.png)